 Where on your body you tend to gain the most weight, whether it's around the middle or more on the hips and thighs, is the result of your genes and particular physiology.
 However, the more weight you gain, the more you're going to see it in your face, regardless of whether the rest of you is an apple or pear shape.

-The human face tends to resemble a heart or valentine when we're young, but through weight gain and age, that shape can get inverted as skin begins to sag a little and you put on weight around the jowls.
-Losing weight can remove some of that extra roundness from the cheeks and jawline, but age will still tend to change the shape of the face, unless plastic surgeons intervene.
+The human face tends to resemble a heart or valentine when we're young, but through weight gain and age, that shape can get inverted as the skin begins to sag a little and you put on weight around the jowls.
+Losing weight can remove some of that extra roundness from the cheeks and jawline, but age will still tend to change the shape of the face says Dr. Mark Deuber unless plastic surgeons intervene.

 This is why people who have bariatric surgery often have plastic surgery to tighten up the skin around their middle and elsewhere on the body.
 But Tew also points out that the skin of the face is different and usually doesn't end up looking saggy and stretched after major weight loss.
 Facial skin, partly because it doesn't fill in with as much extra weight as other parts of the body, is more resilient and can return to a more normal appearance as you lose weight.

-To help lose weight in the face naturally, adjust your diet to include nine 8 oz. glasses of water a day.
+To help weight loss in your face and neck naturally, adjust your diet to include nine 8 ounces glasses of water a day.
 Without plenty of water, your body tends to hold onto whatever moisture it can get, which leads to bloating.
 Likewise, alcohol in any form can add to the bloated look in the face, as can too much sodium.

 One "advantage" of weight gain in the face is that it tends to fill out wrinkles and creases that come with age.
 So if you lose a lot of weight, you may find yourself with a few lines in your face you didn't know you had.
 If you lose a lot of weight over a fairly short time and are thinner than you have been in a long time, people may think you look gaunt and unhealthy.